Admin Theme Conventions¶

 [Admin]

-public class MyCustomAdminController : Controller
+public sealed class MyCustomAdminController : Controller

 {